csc-training/geocomputing/pdal/README.md

 ## Exercise 1.
 Extracting smaller area from .laz file
 Throughout these exercises we'll use ALS data from National Land Survey.
 We'll use a part of the L4131H3 tile that covers Otaniemi area in Espoo.
 Because the tiles are quite large and take some time to process for the course it is more convinient to use smaller portions of data.
 In the first exercise we will extract four adjacent pieces from the L4131H3 tile.
 The original tile is already in Taito as part of shared gis data and can be found in ```/proj/ogiir-csc/mml/laserkeilaus/2008_17/2008/L413/1/L4131H3.laz```.
 In this exercise we'll use a ready made script to extract four smaller pieces from the tile.

-1. Copy exercise zip from your local machine to Taito.
-2. Login to Taito-shell
+1. Login to Taito-shell
-3. Load necessary modules (module load geo-env)
+2. Load necessary modules (module load geo-env)
-4. Go to your work directory and unzip exercise zip (cd $WRKDIR & unzip pdal_exercise.zip)
+3. Go to your exercise directory (/wrk/$USER/lidar/pdal\_exercise)
-5. Go to the extracted pdal_exercise folder.
-6. Run the split\_laz.sh script (./split_laz.sh)
+4. Run the split\_laz.sh script (./split_laz.sh)
-7. Check that smaller tiles were created in the data folder with ls command.
+5. Check that smaller tiles were created in the data folder with ls command.
 You can also take a look at the files with ccViewer

 In order to extract smaller pieces we will use PDAL's crop filter.
 We have two necessary files for this exercise: crop\_pipeline.json and split\_laz.sh.
 Crop\_pipeline.json defines a pdal pipeline for cropping a .laz file and split\_laz.sh runs the pipeline 4 times changing the crop area and output file.